Gabrielc1925/Gabrielc1925.github.io/_posts/2024-04-24-website-formating-complete.md

 categories: website-status
 ---

 I have completed the initial task of getting the website set up.
 This has overall been a very easy task thanks to all the work done by the team who developed this site layout.
-Many thanks to the [Al-Folio](https://github.com/alshedivat/al-folio) team for making this a very intuitive and pai free process.
+Many thanks to the [Al-Folio](https://github.com/alshedivat/al-folio) team for making this a very intuitive and pain free process.

 I especially appreciate that there are wonderful example files for all the different types of content that I might want to write.
 The auto-checking Github Actions and the thorough README file and accompanying documentation made this whole process pain free.
 There are a couple formatting issues on my CV related to dates that I need to figure out, but other than that everything worked perfectly out of the box.